Sclerotherapy (Leg Vein Removal)

 What are Spider Veins?

-Spider Veins, also referred to as varicose veins, are thread-like purple/red broken blood vessels or blue/green larger vessels.
+Spider veins are thread-like purple/red broken blood vessels or blue/green larger vessels.
 They are generally developed on the face or legs and may look like thin branches or stands of a spider web.
 Spider veins are mainly a cosmetic issue but for some people they can become very uncomfortable and can cause aching, burning, swelling and leg-cramping.

 Spider veins are extremely common, affecting nearly half of the adult population in the United States.
 They can become very bothersome especially when located in prominent areas such as the legs or face.
 Treatments for spider veins are minimally invasive and highly effective.
 The results are aesthetically pleasing without causing pain or lengthy downtime.